birdglove2/guildfi-assignment/README.md

 ### 1.1.
 Create account

-1. Client creates account using email, receiving back JWT token
+1. Client creates account by `POST /api/v1/auth/signup`, using email, receiving back JWT token
 2. Frontend attach the token to header.

 ### 1.2.
 Create User

 1. Client creates user connected to the `authId`, add name, and maybe other attributes in the future.
+Using `POST /api/v1/user/` in user service.

 ### 1.3.
 Connect Wallet

-1. Frontend GET certain message from the backend, pop up it to metamask, and let user sign the message to get the signature.
+1. Frontend `GET /api/v1/user/message` to get certain message from the backend, pop up it to metamask, and let user sign the message to get the `signature`.
-2. Frontend POST `/connectWallet` with `signature` and client's `walletAddress`
+2. Frontend `POST /api/v1/user/connectWallet` with `signature` and client's `walletAddress`
 3. Backend will verify that the client is the real owner of `walletAddress`, and update the database of the client with `authId` attached in `JWT token`
 4. User service then publishes `UserUpdatedEvent`.
 5. Transaction service listens `UserUpdatedEvent` and create the user in it own database.